edmangimelli/FancySet/README.md

 Imagine getting a set from the backend that you store in react state.

-The user can add and delete from the set, and you want to provide a save button (save current set state to back-end database) that is enable **only if** the current set is different from the original set received from the back-end.
-ImmutableFancySet is a datatype that can do all of that for you
+The user can add and delete from the set, and you want to provide a save button (save current set state to back-end database) that is enabled **only if** the current set is different from the original set received from the back-end.
+ImmutableFancySet is a datatype that can do all of that for you.

 ```
 <button disabled={!set.hasChanged} ... >
 ```

-or however it's easier to read for you
+however it's easier to read for you

 ```
 <button disabled={set.equalToOriginal} ... >